Black River Stages 2017

 Stage five was not good.
 Larry lost his place in the notes and had trouble finding his place again.
 I think I should take the hint and install an odometer for him next time so this will not happen again.
 I ended up going out a little too wide and sent the rear tires into the soft/slippy edges of the course.
 The rear end did not have enough grip to push us back on course in time before we hit a log on the ground and then a tree which ultimately stopped us.

 The rear was high centered on the log, and the right rear wheel had a lot of positive camber.
 The right rear door was smashed as well.
 We were determined to keep going, so I pulled out the tow rope.
 Luckily, the Beliveau Racing Boys were there to save the day and pulled us off of the log.
 We jumped back into the car and kept going.
 Unsure of the extent of the damages, we took it easy because hitting one tree is bad enough.
 We knew that this was a stage with a lot of jumps, so I did not want to take any until we knew exactly what was damaged.
-But as we know, if there are jumps, Sergei will jump regardless of what he says.
+But as we know, if there are jumps, Sergei will jump regardless.
 That was true...
 I did take two on accident.
 It's amazing how easy it is to jump over some of these bumps.
 You can watch all of this happening on my YouTube video.

-This brings me to another improvement I would like to make on the car - the suspension.
+This brings me to another improvement that I would like to make on the car - the suspension.
 My current setup can take the impact of these jumps, but the suspension doesn't absorb it very well.
 It just crashes onto itself and requires me to settle it down after I land.
 Which is fairly unnerving to put it lightly.

 We took a look at the car after we finished the stage.
 We took the wheel off and it was not very obvious why our camber was way off.
 After close inspection, I noticed chipping at the knuckle - a good sign of it being bent.
 We put the wheel back on and went back in line to start the next stage.
 We gained so much time that it was unlikely for us to catch back up.
 Regardless, we still wanted to finish.
 In the meantime, we asked our crew to find out if we could get another knuckle from another other team.
 Service was right after this upcoming stage.